rotheconrad/HeatSeq/README.md

 ### Distance

 Any square matrix with values 0-1 may be used.
-Matrix file should be formatted as a tsv file.
+Matrix file should be formatted as a tsv file with diagonals (self matches) equal to 0.

 *this option has incomplete example and testing but should work.*